cpadierna/cpadierna/README.md

 ## About Me
 I'm a self-taught Software Engineer.
 I started my coding journey in 2022 and haven't looked back!

-- 🔭 I’m currently working on an iOS app in Swift!
+- 🔭 I’m currently working on React Native app!
-- ✍️ Hobbies: Cooking, espresso, boxing, and reading
+- ✍️ Hobbies: Cooking, espresso, weight-lifting, and reading
 - 😄 Pronouns: He/him/his

 ## My Work at a Glance